shinnosukeono/shinnosukeono.github.io/content/project/phd/index.md

 ---
-title: "VDiscrete Element Modelling of Iron Ore Pellets to Include the Effects of Moisture and Fines"
+title: "Discrete Element Modelling of Iron Ore Pellets to Include the Effects of Moisture and Fines"
 summary: The Vision of VELaSSCo is to provide new approaches for visual analysis of large-scale simulations for the Exabyte era.
 tags:
 - DEM
-- FEM
-- CFD
-- Data Visualisation
 - Data Analytics
+- Calibration
-- Big Data
+- Characterisation

 date: "2009-09-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).